fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-25-minimakersfaire.md

 ## What you are going to find

-This edition of the Mini Makers Faire will host different activities merging new technologies, &nbsp;
+This edition of the Mini Makers Faire will host different activities merging new technologies, interactive demonstrations, new materials, community building and much more!

 &nbsp;